Old High German: Reduction of unstressed vowels

-(The New High German forms of these words are broadly the same as in Middle High German.)

 Consonants

 The main difference between Old High German and the West Germanic dialects from which it developed is that the former underwent the Second Sound Shift.
 The result of the sound change has been that the consonantal system of German is different from all other West Germanic languages, including English and Low German.
 The shift applied to different extents onto various dialects, added to other interdialectal variations, this makes a single "High German" system and precise articulations details thereabout difficult to reconstruct.